Claudiu Boaru: Career

 Boaru was born on 10 April 1977 in Mediaș, Romania, and played football only for teams from his town, first with Sparta at junior level and for a short period at the seniors.
 In 1998 he went to play for Gaz Metan in Divizia B, helping the team earn promotion to Divizia A after 51 years of absence by scoring nine goals in the 1999–2000 season, under the guidance of coach Jean Gavrilă.
 He made his first league debut on 5 August 2000 in a 3–0 home victory against Ceahlăul Piatra Neamț.
-Until the end of the season, Boaru made a total of 21 goalless appearances, as the team finished in the 16th place and was relegated back to the second league.
-Boaru stayed with the club in Divizia B for the following seven seasons, helping it gain another promotion in the 2007–08 season, this time with coach Cristian Pustai, being the team's top-scorer with a personal record of 20 goals, forming a successful offensive trio with Ciprian Prodan and Eric de Oliveira.
+Until the end of the season, Boaru made a total of 21 goalless appearances, as the team finished in 16th place and was relegated back to the second league.
+Boaru stayed with the club in Divizia B for the following seven seasons.
+He helped them gain another promotion in the 2007–08 season by being the team's top-scorer with a personal record of scoring 20 goals under coach Cristian Pustai, forming a successful offensive trio with Ciprian Prodan and Eric de Oliveira.
 He started the following season, which would be the last of his career, by scoring a goal and missing a penalty in a 2–2 draw against Oțelul Galați in the first round.
 He scored another goal in a 5–1 win over Politehnica Timișoara and his last goal in a 1–0 victory against Politehnica Iași.
 Boaru made his last first league appearance on 30 May 2009 in a 2–0 away loss to Farul Constanța, totaling 315 games played with 108 goals scored in all the competitions for Gaz Metan of which 50 games with three goals are in the first league.

 After he retired from playing, Boaru became a football coach, working as an assistant for Gaz Metan's satellite team from 2010 until 2012 when he became the sports director of the club.